Paul Richards (baseball): Baseball playing career

 When professional baseball experienced a shortage of players during World War II, Richards returned to the major leagues in 1943 with the Detroit Tigers at the age of 34.
 While his batting average was a relatively low .220 in 100 games played, he led the American League catchers in fielding percentage, range factor, baserunners caught stealing and putouts and, finished second in assists.
 Richards also served as an unofficial pitching coach for manager Steve O'Neill.
 His strong defensive play continued in 1944, leading the league's catchers in fielding percentage, range factor and baserunners caught stealing percentage, and finished second in putouts and baserunners caught stealing as, the Tigers lost the pennant on the last day of the season.

-In 1945, Richards' batting average improved to career-high .256 and he once again led the league's catchers in fielding percentage and in range factor, as the Tigers won the American League championship, then, defeated the Chicago Cubs in the 1945 World Series.
+In 1945, Richards's batting average improved to career-high .256 and he once again led the league's catchers in fielding percentage and in range factor, as the Tigers won the American League championship, then, defeated the Chicago Cubs in the 1945 World Series.
 In the deciding Game 7 of the series, he hit 2 doubles and had 4 runs batted in.
 Richards was the Tigers' starting catcher in six games of the seven-game series and, contributed 6 runs batted in, second only to the 7 produced by Hank Greenberg.
 Despite his low batting average, he ended the season ranked in 10th place in the 1945 American League Most Valuable Player Award voting, due in part to his handling of the Tigers' pitching staff which led the league in winning percentage, strikeouts, shutouts and finished second in earned run average.
 Richards was one of the annual The Sporting News All-Stars for 1945.

 After hitting only .201 in 1946, he returned to the minor leagues, playing three more seasons as a player-manager with the Buffalo Bisons.
 He led Buffalo to the International League pennant in 1949 before, retiring as a player at the age of 40.

 Career statistics

 In an eight-year major league career, Richards played in 523 games, accumulating 321 hits in 1,417 at bats for a .227 career batting average along with 15 home runs and 155 runs batted in.
 In 17 minor league seasons, he posted a career .295 batting average with 171 home runs.
 While he was a light-hitting player, he excelled as a defensive catcher, ending his career with a .987 fielding percentage.
 He led American League catchers three times in range factor, twice in fielding percentage and once each in baserunners caught stealing and in caught stealing percentage.
-Richard's 50.34% career caught stealing percentage ranks 12th all-time among major league catchers.
+Richard's 50.34% career caught stealing percentage ranks 13th all-time among major league catchers.